-3.2 Definitions of terms - be precise, be consistent in your use of all terms
+3.2 Definitions of Biblical Study Terms - always be precise, and be consistent in your use of all terms:

 - 3.3.6 Meaning The actual [objective] idea in the mind of the sender, which He has endeavored to communicate in words through the text. - 3.3.7 Interpretation The receiver's [subjective] reconstruction as interpreted and applied through Spirit guided disciples in the culturally relevant present.
-Such reconstruction may or may not be

-- the correct sender's message. - 3.3.8 Understanding The correct perception of the meaning; that is, when the receiver's subjective interpretation matches the sender's objective meaning [to be distinguished from a faulty understanding... espousing an understanding inconsistent with the sender's intended meaning]. - 3.3.9 Exegesis The application of sound methodology in accordance with the science of hermeneutics in order to arrive at an accurate and valid interpretation.
-It is simply the act [work] of interpreting the text. - 3.3.10 Significance Has to do with the relevance of the meaning to me it is the application of the truth.
+Such reconstruction may or may not be the correct sender's message. - 3.3.8 Understanding The correct perception of the meaning; that is, when the receiver's subjective interpretation matches the sender's objective meaning [to be distinguished from a faulty understanding or espousing an understanding inconsistent with the sender's intended meaning]. - 3.3.9 Exegesis The application of sound methodology in accordance with the science of hermeneutics in order to arrive at an accurate and valid interpretation.
+It is simply the act [work] of interpreting the text by drawing out its meaning through disciplined study. - 3.3.10 Eisegesis The use of subjective means of reading meaning into the text the sender never intended.
+Typically employs feelings, emotionalism to elicit a response the interpreter desires. - 3.3.11 Significance Has to do with the relevance of the meaning to me it is the application of the truth and how I integrate it into my life.

-3.3 Exegesis NOT Eisegesis -
+3.3 Exegesis NOT Eisegesis - Is the means of proper Biblical study